 Set the relative Length of the connecting edges.
 The default length of 0.4 is suitable for many graphs.

 Order the data in rings or trees by a property value.

 Orient rings or trees using Left, Right, Up or Down checkboxes.

-To display a hierarchical ring layout:
+To display a hierarchical ring or tree layout:

 Select nodes of primary interest as your center nodes.
 In this example from a contact tracing dataset, we select all Infected_Person nodes, laid out in a grid ordered by the number of connections for each node.

 Now scroll down to the Scale option and click the Expand button several times to expand the grid layout.
-This makes room to arrange first- and second- level contacts in rings around the central nodes.
+This makes room to arrange first- and second- level contacts in rings or trees around the central nodes.

 With the central Infected_Person nodes still selected, click the Ring button.

 With the default Ego depth of 100, nodes NOT selected as centers AND 100 edges away are displayed in concentric rings around the central nodes.